 - 1. Select Window > Preferences from the menu bar of the workbench. - 2.
 Expand Integrated Test Environment. - 3.
-Select Test Server. - Figure 58 on page 202 shows the Test Server preferences. - 4.
-Enable the Verify server launch script (start_server.bat) checkbox to have Integrated Test Environment use a custom batch file to which it adds the necessary configuration information. - If you do not plan to use the custom batch file that Integrated Test Environment can create, leave the Verify server launch script (start_server.bat) checkbox disabled and be sure to follow the instructions in "Setting the RMI port in start_server.bat" on page 202 to add the configuration information yourself. - 5.
-Click OK.
+Select Test Server. - 4.
+Enable the Verify server launch script (start_server.bat) checkbox to have Integrated Test Environment use a custom batch file to which it adds the necessary configuration information.

+If you do not plan to use the custom batch file that Integrated Test Environment can create, leave the Verify server launch script (start_server.bat) checkbox disabled to add the configuration information yourself.

-Important: For this approach to work, you must start the server from Integrated Test Environment.
+Important: For this approach to work, start the server from Integrated Test Environment.
 If you start the server using the program group shortcut or the command line then this approach will not work, because those startup techniques do not use the temporary startup script.